stellentus/healthy-nerves/report/initial-summary.md

 [FIG3: rat, SCI, leg]

 The datasets tested in Figure 3 are significantly different than median nerve (arm), so it is unsurprising that they introduced a noticeable change in the NMI.
 However, potential technical or ethnic differences between datasets could be more subtle.
 To test the impact of such smaller changes, some of the 34 excitability variables were subtly adjusted (see Figure 4).
 In the "RC shift" tests, the 7 variables derived from one portion of the NET (recovery cycle, RC) were transformed in one of the three datasets as if the corresponding underlying data had shifted left or right, imitating a plausible technical difference between datasets.
 In the "RC shrink" tests, those same 7 variables were increased or decreased by 30%. <!-- confirm --> The results show a (probably not significant?) small increase in NMI.
+There is a more detailed discussion of these results at the end of this report.

 [FIG4: Adjust RC]